What Is a TACACS Server? TACACS+ Explained vs RADIUS Guide

 Top 6 Features of TACACS+ Servers

-Cisco created TACACS+ around the authentication, authorization, accounting (AAA) framework, with a unique twist: each element is distinct and separate.
-This grants more flexibility and security when managing user access for administrators.
+1. Separate AAA Functions: Cisco created TACACS+ around the authentication, authorization, and accounting (AAA) framework, with a unique twist: each element is distinct and separate.

-TACACS+ uses an AAA server with a centralized authentication process for simple management.
-Administrators can review, control, and modify administrator access across multiple user accounts and network devices, all from a centralized server.
+2. Centralized Authentication: TACACS+ uses an AAA server with a centralized authentication process for simple management.

-TACACS+ offers a high degree of flexibility for managing device access.
+3. Granular Access Controls: TACACS+ offers a high degree of flexibility for managing device access.
 Managers can enforce command-level authorization on network devices.
-TACACS+ access controls also extend all the way to individual command authorization.

-TACACS+ is good for monitoring, logging, and troubleshooting purposes. including user credentials, user activities, and time of access, providing detailed logs that improve compliance, simplify audits, and keep network environments safe.
+4. Detailed Auditing: TACACS+ is good for monitoring, logging, and troubleshooting purposes, including user credentials, user activities, and time of access, providing detailed logs that improve compliance.

-TACACS+ is designed for large Cisco networks.
-It offers flexibility and scalability for a growing number of devices and administrative users, accommodating granular control over permissions and access levels at scale.
+6. Scalability: TACACS+ is designed for large Cisco networks.
+It offers flexibility and scalability for a growing number of devices and administrative users.

 Why Use a TACACS Server?
 Common Use Cases